overture-stack/website/markdown/documentation/guides/administration/indexmapping.md

 The settings section is for configuring index behavior.
 Each setting plays a role in defining how data is indexed, stored, and queried in Elasticsearch, optimizing performance and scalability based on specific use cases and requirements.

-Most of these will be automatically be configured by Maestro however, we will outline the additional settings used in our index template including `analyzers`, `filters`, and `tokenizers`, essential components in Elasticsearch that contribute to how text data is indexed, analyzed, and searched.
+Most of these will be automatically configured by Maestro.
+However, we will outline the additional settings used in our index template including `analyzers`, `filters`, and `tokenizers`, essential components in Elasticsearch that contribute to how text data is indexed, analyzed, and searched.

 ```json
   "settings": {